justdeko/kuiver/README.md

 ### Custom Layouts

-You can provide your own layout algorithm using the `CUSTOM` layout option.
+You can provide your own layout algorithm using `LayoutConfig.Custom`.
 This gives you full control over node positioning.

 ```kotlin